BillJr99/Ursinus-CS173/_pages/Labs/CodeStyle/lab-codereview.md

 When you are finished writing your reports, exchange each with the appropriate partner.
 Each partner should take turns sharing their screen and allowing the other partners to discuss the code and their reports as a group together.

 Remove the work you received from your partners when finished.
+Any work shared with you by a partner for this lab should not be used, shared, or viewed in any way other than for purposes of this code review lab activity.

+**You will submit your revised NetBeans project and a README that includes the names of your partners and the feedback you received from each of them.**

 ## A Word about Code Reviews